Christ Pantocrator: Iconography

+Although it has been argued that the two different facial expressions on either side of Christ's face, unusually pronounced in the Sinai icon, depict a symbolic duality, with Christ as the bearer of mercy and grace (left half) and as the judge of unrepentant sinners (right side), technical analysis by Manolis Chatzidakis asserts that this asymmetry does not stem from a symbolic intention, but rather from pictorial techniques inherited from ancient portraiture: “The two great eyes are not completely identical either in dimension or in shape… This realistic image… is often produced by procedures which can be considered as ‘clichés d'atelier’.”
+Furthermore, from the perspective of art criticism, Kurt Weitzmann argues that the differing facial features on either side emphasize Jesus' human nature..

 The icon, traditionally half-length when in a semi-dome, which became adopted for panel icons also, depicts Christ fully frontal with a somewhat melancholy and stern aspect, with the right hand raised in blessing or, in the early encaustic panel at Saint Catherine's Monastery, the conventional rhetorical gesture that represents teaching.
 The left hand holds a closed book with a richly decorated cover featuring the Cross, representing the Gospels.
 An icon where Christ has an open book is called "Christ the Teacher", a variant of the Pantocrator.
 Christ is bearded, his brown hair centrally parted, and his head is surrounded by a halo.
 The icon usually has a gold ground comparable to the gilded grounds of Byzantine mosaics.

 Often, the name of Christ is written on each side of the halo, as IC and XC.
 Christ's fingers are depicted in a pose that represents the letters IC, X and C, thereby making the Christogram ICXC (for "Jesus Christ").
 The IC is composed of the Greek characters iota (Ι) and lunate sigma (C; instead of Σ, ς)—the first and last letters of 'Jesus' in Greek (Ἰησοῦς); in XC the letters are chi (Χ) and again the lunate sigma—the first and last letters of 'Christ' in Greek (Χριστός).

 In many cases, Christ has a cruciform halo inscribed with the letters Ο Ω Ν, i.e. ὁ ὤν "The Existing One".